-Those acquainted with Pellizzari’s cooking at Lili Co will have already had a taste of his primo pastas skills, and they’ll also recognize the playful approach brought to BarBara’s menu of veggie dishes, which include braised carrots draped in mascarpone, pesto and sunflowers seeds, and leeks dressed in a popcorn sauce, hazelnut butter, and almonds.
-However, the only thing that’s being brought, wholesale, to the Notre-Dame West locale is his zeppoli. (“They’re these small donuts that are just so good, and they are Italian, so we thought why not?”
+Those acquainted with Pellizzari’s cooking at Lili Co will have already had a taste of his primo pasta skills, and they’ll also recognize the playful approach brought to BarBara’s menu of veggie dishes, which include braised carrots draped in mascarpone, pesto and sunflowers seeds, and leeks dressed in a popcorn sauce, hazelnut butter, and almonds.
+However, the only thing that’s being brought wholesale to the Notre-Dame West locale is his zeppole. (“They’re these small donuts that are just so good, and they are Italian, so we thought, why not?”
 Draws says.)

-Open daily from 8 in the morning to 11 at night (for takeout until 7:30 p.m., and delivery only thereafter, as per Quebec government regulations), BarBara’s offering is meant to be all-purpose and all-encompassing.
+Open daily from 8 in the morning to 11 at night (for takeout until 7:30 p.m. and delivery only after that, as per Quebec government regulations), BarBara’s offering is meant to be all-purpose and all-encompassing.
 There are the above-noted pasta and veggie dishes, but the lineup also includes focaccia sandwiches (think Mortadella and caponata, or grilled vegetables), coffee, more sweets, and groceries on what they are calling the “dispensa” (Italian for “pantry”) side of the establishment.

 Here, locals will be able to pick up ready-to-cook pastas, charcuterie, jarred sauces and antipasti, bottles of wine, coffee grains in bulk (from café Paquebot supplier ZAB), and some sourdough loaves (ciabatta, and a semolina and fennel option to start), courtesy of nearby small-batch bakery Miette.
 “We decided to add the bread to our offer because a lot of our neighbours were asking us whether we’d have any.
 It’s something the neighbourhood seemed to need,” Draws says.

-Same goes for the dispensa more generally.
-While the Notre-Dame strip where BarBara has settled is well-supplied on the restaurant front — Arthurs, Pizzeria Adamo, Tacos Frida, and Le Tequila Bar are all in close proximity — there aren’t enough little shops around where people can buy food staples, Draws says.
+The same goes for the dispensa more generally.
+While the Notre-Dame strip where BarBara has settled is well-supplied on the restaurant front — Arthurs, Pizzeria Adamo, Tacos Frida, and Le Tequila Bar are all nearby — there aren’t enough little shops around where people can buy food staples, Draws says.
 “Mainly, we didn’t want to just arrive here with a concept that the neighbourhood didn’t want or need.”

-On the ownership side, Flore-Anne Ducharme and Nicolas Urli, who co-own HÀ and Nhậu bar, Jean-François Gervais (Piazza Sociale), the Lucky Belly Group (Red Tiger) join the couple.
-In fact, it was Urli who initially picked out space, which some may recall, as of February 2020, was intended to house a Vietnamese brasserie, called Dinh Dinh, a collaboration between the HÀ owners and the folks at Tran Cantine.
-But then the pandemic struck, and the project fell through; Urli was left shouldering an empty space and no project to fill it.
+On the ownership side, Flore-Anne Ducharme and Nicolas Urli, who co-own HÀ and Nhậu bar, Jean-François Gervais (Piazza Sociale), and the Lucky Belly Group (Red Tiger) join the couple.
+In fact, it was Urli who initially picked out the space, which some may recall was intended to house a Vietnamese brasserie called Dinh Dinh, a collaboration between the HÀ owners and the folks at Tran Cantine.
+But then the pandemic struck, and the project fell through; Urli was left shouldering a space and no project to fill it.